Xing Yi (Peter) Liu

 EfficientPunct outperforms the previous best punctuation restoration model by 1.0 F1 points, using less than a tenth of its parameters to process embeddings.
 We create an ensemble streamlined from a speech recognizer to extract audio embeddings.

-Yizhen Luo, Kai Yang, Massimo Hong, Xing Yi Liu, Zaiqing Nie
+Yizhen Luo, Kai Yang, Massimo Hong, Xing Yi Liu, Zikun Nie, Hao Zhou, Zaiqing Nie

-We introduce MolFM, a multimodal molecular foundation model designed to facilitate joint representation learning from molecular structures, biomedical texts, and knowledge graphs.
+We introduce MV-Mol, a molecular representation learning model designed to derive joint expertise from molecular structures, biomedical texts, and knowledge graphs.
 We propose cross-modal attention to facilitate comprehension between these modalities.

 UWNLP at the NTCIR-12 Short Text Conversation Task